 Haddock collected during a research survey.LAUNCH GALLERY

-Luckily, because haddock can be very productive, they respond to management actions quickly.
+Because haddock can be very productive, they respond to management actions quickly.
 In the 1990s, both U.S. and Canadian fishery managers enacted a number of conservation measures to decrease harvest rates for haddock on Georges Bank.
-The 1995 haddock harvest on Georges Bank was the lowest on record, but thanks to strict harvest limits the stock began to rebound.
+The 1995 haddock harvest on Georges Bank was the lowest on record, but thanks to strict harvest limits and three fishing area closures the stock began to rebound.
 In 2003, spawning haddock on Georges Bank produced the largest incoming group of young fish in 40 years.
 Because of these substantial increases in abundance, the total commercial harvest in 2004 was 7 times larger than the record low level from 1995.
-The Georges Bank stock is now well above its target population level.
+The Georges Bank stock is now well above its target population level and is not subject to overfishing.

 LOCATION & HABITAT